How I actually work with people.

 Crisis Help

-Companies in the middle of something going wrong: a stalled migration, an outage, a leadership void, a launch in trouble.
+Companies whose vision is in trouble, a stalled migration, an outage, a leadership void, a launch on the rocks.

 I drop in fast.
 No long onboarding.
-I find the fire, help put it out, and stay long enough to make sure it doesn't reignite.
+I find what's actually wrong, help fix it, and stay long enough to make sure it doesn't reignite.

-A stabilized situation, and a clear-eyed read on what to do next.
+The vision back on track, with a clear read on what to do next.

 Not sure which one fits?

-That's normal.
-Most people aren't sure when they first reach out, and figuring that out is part of the first conversation.
+Most people aren't sure when they first reach out.
+Figuring it out is part of the first conversation.